Adobe-Marketing-Cloud/audiencemanager-api-lab/README.md

 # Adobe Audience Manager REST API Lab for Automated Segmentation & Activation

-In this hand-on lab you’ll modify a sample e-commerce application that demonstrates calling Adobe Audience Manager's REST APIs and automatically create the data required to segment your site visitors.
-The sample app is built using the Django framework and Python language.
+In this hand-on lab you will modify a sample e-commerce application that demonstrates calling Adobe Audience Manager's REST APIs and automatically create the data required to segment your site visitors.
+The sample app is built using Python language and Django framework.

 ## Adobe Audience Manager (AAM) background
 AAM is a Data Management Platform (DMP).
 It allows you to combine audience information on your visitors from different sources such as from your site, your CRM systems, strategic partners and third party relationships.
 You can make these audiences actionable by sending this information to wherever you choose, whether it's your own systems for site customization or to ad networks for ad targeting.